MilesCranmer/PySR/README.md

 One can also edit `operators.jl`.
 See below for more options.

-**Weighted data**
+### Weighted data

 Here, we assign weights to each row of data using inverse uncertainty squared.
-We also use 10 threads instead of the usual 4, which creates more population (one population per thread).
+We also use 10 threads instead of the usual 4, which creates more populations (one population per thread).
 ```python
 sigma = ...